Send all submissions to Lorette C. Luzajic at email@example.com.

-We use the term "ekphrastic" loosely.
-For us, it's an intersection of creativity, not legal terminology.
+We use the term "ekphrastic" creatively.
+For us, it's an intersection of expression, not legal terminology.

 Please include a link to the art.
 Please include the title, artist, artist's nationality, and year of artwork creation.
 Example of preferred format for this information: Las Meninas, by Diego Velázquez (Spain).
 1656.

 We would love to see more prose.
 We love the calibre of the poetry that has poured into our inbox!
 We aren't getting as many quality submissions of prose, either short fiction or creative nonfiction.

 We aren't looking for tedious, pretentious curatorial theory.